Mawi137/ngx-image-cropper/README.md

 Everytime you release the mouse, the `imageCropped` event will be triggerd with the cropped image as a Base64 string in its payload.

 ## API
+All inputs are optional.
+Either the `imageChangedEvent` or `imageBase64` should be set to load an image into the cropper.
 ### Inputs
 - `imageChangedEvent` - The change event from your file input (set to `null` to reset the cropper)
 - `format` - Output format (png, jpeg, webp, bmp, ico) (default = png) (not all browsers support all types, png is always supported, others are optional)